-- 7. At LCC we use the definition of risk taken from the International Risk Management Standard "ISO31000 Risk Management Principles and Guidelines standard and BS65000 Guidance on Organisational Resilience": - "Risk is the effect of uncertainty on objectives" and an effect is a positive or negative deviation from what is expected.
-ISO 31000 recognizes that all of us operate in an uncertain world. - 8.
-By identifying potential problems with in-depth risk assessment, the council can implement controls and treatments that maximise the chance of gain while minimising the chance of loss.
+- 7. At LCC we adopt the definition of risk taken from the International Risk Management Standard 'ISO31000 Risk Management Principles and Guidelines standard and BS65000 Guidance on Organisational Resilience': - "Risk is the effect of uncertainty on objectives" and an effect is a positive or negative deviation from what is expected.
+ISO 31000 recognizes that all of us operate in an uncertain world. - By identifying potential problems with an in-depth risk assessment, the council can implement 8. controls and treatments that maximise the chance of gain while minimising the chance of loss.
 It is assumed by many staff, during risk discussions, that all risks must be eliminated.
 However, this is not the case.
 Risk is a part of everyday life and taking risks and acting on opportunities may be a route to success, if managed properly where the risk appetite is crucial to this process.
-Risk Appetite is defined as 'amount and type of risk that the organisation is willing to pursue, retain or take (ISO73 - ISO2002)).
+Risk Appetite is defined as 'the amount and type of risk that the organisation is willing to pursue, retain or take (ISO73 - ISO2002)).
 Appendix 2 demonstrates the council's risk appetite.
 The council is prepared to tolerate risks that fall below the risk appetite line (the prominent black line).
-For risks that are scored above the line, the relevant council officers should consider their occurrence (repetitiveness), impact and design controls for implementation if that risk materialises.
+For risks that are scored above the line, the relevant council officers should consider their occurrence (repetitiveness) and impact, and design controls for implementation to minimise the chance of the risk materialising.
+This should be monitored periodically.
 An example of this would be total loss of a building by fire.
-This is a typical 'high impact' but 'low likelihood' risk that cannot realistically be managed day to day, beyond normal management responsibilities, but if it occurs, would be dealt with by the invocation of an effective business continuity plan and appropriate insurance cover which are both significant mitigants for that risk. - 9.
-Risk appetite needs to be considered at all levels of the organisation from strategic decision makers to operational deliverers.
+This is a typical 'high impact' but 'low likelihood' risk that cannot realistically be managed day to day, beyond normal management responsibilities, but if it occurs, would be dealt with by the invocation of an effective Incident Response Plan and appropriate insurance cover which are both significant mitigants for that risk. - 9.
+Risk appetite needs to be considered at all levels of the organisation from strategic decision-makers to operational deliverers.
 The council's risk appetite is the amount of risk that it is prepared to take in order to achieve its objectives.
 Defining the council's risk appetite provides the strategic guidance necessary for decision-making and is determined by individual circumstances.
 In general terms, the council's approach to providing services is to be innovative and to seek continuous improvement within a framework of robust corporate governance.
-This framework includes risk management that identifies and assesses risks appertaining to decisions being considered or proposed. - 10.
+This framework includes a risk management process that identifies and assesses risks appertaining to decisions being considered or proposed. - 10.
 As such, risk appetite should be considered for every proposal and risk rather than an over-arching concept for the entire council.
 There will be areas where a higher level of risk will be taken in supporting innovation in service delivery.
 Certain areas will maintain a lower than cautious appetite for example, in matters of compliance with law and public confidence in the council or safeguarding adults and children.
 Risk appetite can therefore be varied for specific risks, provided this is approved by appropriate officers and/or members.
-However, in all circumstances: - The council would wish to manage its financial affairs such that no action will be taken which would jeopardise its ability to continue as a going concern; and - The council would wish to secure the legal integrity of its actions always.
+However, in all circumstances:

+- The council should manage its financial affairs such that no action will be taken which would jeopardise its ability to continue as a going concern; and - The council is to secure the legal integrity of its actions always.